kuklinistvan/calendar-solution/README.md

 Also, these software were written at the time of PHP 5, whereas the newer versions aren't backward-compatible.

 Stop the suffering.
 Use the image. *And open an issue if something does not work!
 I'm happy to help :)*

+### Feedback wanted

+Bugs may occur here and there, please let me know if it did not work for you.

 ### Disclaimer